Stratus3D/dotfiles/README.md

   * Versions R16 and R17
 * Elixir
   * Latest version (currently v0.14.0)
+  * Use exenv for version management (https://github.com/mururu/exenv)
+  * Use elixir-build for installation (https://github.com/mururu/elixir-build)
 * Ruby
   * Use rbenv for management of Ruby versions (https://github.com/sstephenson/rbenv)
   * Use ruby-build for installation of Ruby versions (https://github.com/sstephenson/ruby-build)